MicrosoftDocs/power-platform/power-platform/admin/logging-powerapps.md

 Within the **Audit log search** screen, Power Platform admins can search audit logs across many popular services including eDiscovery, Exchange, Power BI, Microsoft Entra ID, Microsoft Teams, customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), and Microsoft Power Apps.

-Once the Audit log search screen is accessed, an administrator can filter for specific activities by pulling down the **Activities** dropdown and searching for **PowerApps app activities V2**.
+Once the **Audit log search** screen is accessed, an administrator can filter for specific activities by pulling down the **Activities** dropdown and searching for **PowerApps app activities V2**.

 ## What events are audited
-Logging takes place at the SDK layer which means a single action can trigger multiple events that are logged.
+Logging takes place at the SDK layer, which means a single action can trigger multiple events that're logged.
 The following are a sample of user events you can audit.

 |Event  |Description  |
 |---------|---------|